Gender and geographical diversity in the editorial board of the Journal of International Business Studies

 Editorial board members of academic journals are often considered the gatekeepers of knowledge, because they have significant influence on what is published and, hence, what informs theory development, research and practice (e.g., Braun & Diospatonyi 2005; Raelin 2008).
 Therefore, editorial boards should be sufficiently diverse in their backgrounds to facilitate the publication of manuscripts with a wide range of research paradigms and methods (Özbilgin 2004; Feldman 2008).

-Several years ago, we embarked on a large-scale study of gender and geographic diversity in editorial boards of Management journals (see Metz & Harzing, 2009, 2012; Harzing & Metz, 2010).
+A decade ago, we embarked on a large-scale study of gender and geographic diversity in editorial boards of Management journals (see Metz & Harzing, 2009, 2012; Harzing & Metz, 2012, 2013).
 This short paper looks in detail at the development of gender and geographic diversity over time for the International Business community’s flagship journal: Journal of International Business Studies (JIBS).

 For our main research project we collected data for 57 journals for 1989, 1994, 1999, 2004, and 2009.
 Five-year gaps in the data collected were chosen to allow time for changes to occur, while generating enough data points over the 20 year period studied.
-For JIBS, we supplemented this analysis by collecting yearly data from 2000 onwards.
+For JIBS, we supplemented this analysis by collecting yearly data from 2000 onwards, initially until 2011, with an update in 2017 to include 2012-2017 data.
 The composition of editorial boards was taken from the first issue of the year in question and all editorial board (EB) members were coded for country and gender.